 Illuminatus!: Hagbard Celine is the leader of both the Legion of Dynamic Discord and the Illuminati.

 In 1984, the resistance turns out to be run by the central government.
 Furthermore, the three world governments seem to be encouraging a state of constant warfare among them in order to better control their own populations - it's quite possible and often theorized that they are all really ruled by the same group, although this is never directly spelled out.

-In Mercedes Lackey's Dragon Jouster series, it is discovered that both leaders of the warring nations (expys of Upper and Lower Ancient Egypt) are being manipulated by a corrupt Magician's Guild.
+In Mercedes Lackey's Dragon Jousters series, it is discovered that both leaders of the warring nations (expys of Upper and Lower Ancient Egypt) are being manipulated by a corrupt Magician's Guild.
 The death-energies from the soldiers in battle are harnessed as sacrifices to fuel an immortality/youth spell.

-Tanya Huff's Valor series has this as a reveal in the last book: A heretofore unknown shapeshifting alien race started an intergalactic war just to study how the different species would behave, like mice in a labyrinth.
+Tanya Huff's Confederation of Valor series has this as a reveal in the last book: A heretofore unknown shapeshifting alien race started an intergalactic war just to study how the different species would behave, like mice in a labyrinth.

 In Discworld, Lord Vetinari is not only aware that there are numerous secret societies and conspiracies trying to overthrow him or replace him, but according to Guards!
-Guards! he's even founded a few of them.
+Guards!, he's even founded a few of them.

 In the Doctor Who New Adventures novel Toy Soldiers, there's a war where it turns out that both sides are being run by the same supercomputer, which had set the whole thing up because it had heard somewhere that periods of conflict often produce flowerings of creativity.